RobThree/TwoFactorAuth/README.md

 ### QR-code providers

 As mentioned before, this class comes with three 'built-in' QR-code providers.
 This chapter will touch the subject a bit but most of it should be self-explanatory.
 The `TwoFactorAuth`-class accepts a `$qrcodeprovider` parameter which lets you specify a built-in or custom QR-code provider.
-All three built-in providers do a simple HTTP request to retrieve an image using cURL and implement the `IQRCodeProvider` interface which is all you need to implement to write your own QR-code provider.
+All three built-in providers do a simple HTTP request to retrieve an image using cURL and implement the [`IQRCodeProvider`](lib/Providers/Qr/IQRCodeProvider.php) interface which is all you need to implement to write your own QR-code provider.

-The default provider is the `GoogleQRCodeProvider` which uses the [Google Chart Tools](https://developers.google.com/chart/infographics/docs/qr_codes) to render QR-codes.
-Then we have the `QRServerProvider` which uses the [goqr.me API](http://goqr.me/api/doc/create-qr-code/) and finally we have the `QRicketProvider` which uses the [QRickit API](http://qrickit.com/qrickit_apps/qrickit_api.php).
-All three inherit from a common (abstract) base-class named `BaseHTTPQRCodeProvider` because all three share the same functionality: retrieve an image from a 3rd party.
+The default provider is the [`GoogleQRCodeProvider`](lib/Providers/Qr/GoogleQRCodeProvider.php) which uses the [Google Chart Tools](https://developers.google.com/chart/infographics/docs/qr_codes) to render QR-codes.
+Then we have the [`QRServerProvider`](lib/Providers/Qr/QRServerProvider.php) which uses the [goqr.me API](http://goqr.me/api/doc/create-qr-code/) and finally we have the [`QRicketProvider`](lib/Providers/Qr/QRicketProvider.php) which uses the [QRickit API](http://qrickit.com/qrickit_apps/qrickit_api.php).
+All three inherit from a common (abstract) base-class named [`BaseHTTPQRCodeProvider`](lib/Providers/Qr/BaseHTTPQRCodeProvider.php) because all three share the same functionality: retrieve an image from a 3rd party over HTTP.
 All three classes have constructors that allow you to tweak some settings and most, if not all, arguments should speak for themselves.
 If you're not sure which values are supported, click the links in this paragraph for documentation on the API's that are utilized by these classes.

-If you don't like any of the built-in classes because you don't want to rely on external resources for example or because you're paranoid about sending the TOTP data to these 3rd parties (which is useless to them since they miss *at least one* other factor in the [MFA process](http://en.wikipedia.org/wiki/Multi-factor_authentication)), feel tree to implement your own.
+If you don't like any of the built-in classes because you don't want to rely on external resources for example or because you're paranoid about sending the TOTP secret to these 3rd parties (which is useless to them since they miss *at least one* other factor in the [MFA process](http://en.wikipedia.org/wiki/Multi-factor_authentication)), feel tree to implement your own.
 The `IQRCodeProvider` interface couldn't be any simpler.
 All you need to do is implement 2 methods:

 ````php
 getMimeType();